Ascent Of The Amazon Logo

 Walking dangerous – Andando perigoso

-July 4, 2016 by Pete
+July 4, 2016 by Casey

 As the great celestial machine majestically rotated us toward the life-giving sun, just a few degrees away from the equator, the cool early morning air soon turned into a blazing hot tropical sunrise.
 Luckily we only had to walk in the sun for about three hours, as we were about to enter the jungle for the … Read more »